Lab03 System Configuration

 Lynis is a tool which can be used for system examination, but is also very useful for hardening activities.
 Along with identifying things that are not in a typical state, it can make many recommendations regarding insecure configurations.
 This can be helpful when you have a system running software you may not be familiar with.
 If you did not already install and update Lynis in the previous lab, follow the steps in this lab to install, update, and run Lynis in this lab.
 A current version of Lynis running properly and using it to fix at least one thing is part of the mark for this lab.

-2. Run apt update and install lynis to ensure you have the latest version.
-If you already had lynis installed, do apt upgrade instead of install.
+and install lynis to ensure you have the latest version.
+If you already had lynis installed, do apt upgrade

 wget -O - https://packages.cisofy.com/keys/cisofy-software-public.key | sudo apt-key add -